 It was where the money was; the harder the job, the more money.
 Obviously, you went for the money.
 My mate was an apprentice at 3 pounds a week, but I was earning four times the amount he was getting, but I needed every penny as I was living in digs.

-I was born in Smethwick, off Spon Lane, in a prefab.
-There was stables at the bottom of our house and they used to take the horses down to the canal to pull the barges.
+I was born in Smethwick, off Spon Lane - Dawlish Cottages, Railway Terrace, George Street - it was actually a prefab that was plonked down where a row of houses had been destroyed by bombs in the war.
+There were stables at the bottom of our house and they used to take the horses down to the canal to pull the barges.
 By the stables, Mrs Habley lived there, used to give us some mint and rhubarb out of her garden, if you could call it a garden, more of a yard.

-At the top of George Street was a Spring Works and they made the big wheels for the suspension on the rail wagons.
-They’d draw the long bars out the furnace and wind them round the coil.
+At the top of George Street was a Spring Works and they made the big coil springs for the suspension on the rail wagons.
+They’d draw the long bars out the furnace and wind them round.
 We’d be standing as close as you and they’d tell us, ‘Stand back, you’re going to get burned.’
 There was no health and safety then.